zkxjzmswkwl/rs3-notes/README.md

-where i put my bi-monthly notes of runescape shit.
+where i put my bi-monthly notes of runescape stuff.